aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2013/aspose-words-for-net-13-5-0-release-notes/_index.md

 - The HTML parser inside Aspose.Words now conforms to the HTML 5 Specification.
 - New public Paragraph.GetEffectiveTabs() method now allows to get fully resolved tabstops.
 - Multiple pages setup options are added to the public API and roundtrip for DOC/RTF/DOCX/WML is supported.
-- Implemented booklet rendering and printing according to multiple pages setup.
+- Implemented booklet rendering and printing according to several pages setup.
 - Supported MS Word 2010 text effects (e.g. shadows, outlines, 3d-looks etc.) roundtrip for DOCX.
 - StructuredDocumentTag databinding to document properties supported.
 - Generation of ordinal/cardinal list labels in Spanish and Portuguese.